Husband pays tribute to wife and daughters who died after fire

 Nottinghamshire Police were granted an additional 36 hours to question the arrested man on Tuesday.

+The force has urged anyone who was in and around Fairisle Close between 00:00 and 04:30 GMT on Sunday to speak to officers.

-Det Ch Insp Mark Sinski said: "This is very much an active investigation though, so I'd ask anyone who has any footage from the surrounding area they haven't sent to us yet or has any information that could assist our inquiries, to please get in touch.
+Det Ch Insp Mark Sinski said: "This is very much an active investigation, so I'd ask anyone who has any footage from the surrounding area they haven't sent to us yet or has any information that could assist our inquiries, to please get in touch.

-"No words can describe the pain the family of the victims are all feeling right now and we are doing everything possible to get them the justice they deserve."
+"No words can describe the pain the family of the victims are all feeling right now and we are doing everything possible to get them the justice they deserve.

+"Every piece of evidence we can gather will get us closer to achieving that goal."

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.